spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 **Conservation:** If the unit being described has received any specific conservation treatment, briefly indicate the nature of the work.

+**Other physical description:**

+    Examples:

+    * Impressed on rectangular surface 20 x 20 cm Reproduced from inner to outer grooves
+    * Recorded with clip-on microphone
+    * Recorded on 1 side of 1 audio disc

+**Accompanying Material:**

+    Example:

+    * Issued with illustrated sleeve and liner notes, so liner notes could be entered in this field.

   **Other:** Add any other descriptive information about the material that you deem relevant.

 ----

 *************************
-5.6.
+4.6.
 Digital Items Fields
 *************************

   * Digitized file URL